CodingItWrong/codingitwrong.com/_drafts/private-fields.md

 }
 ```

-When we instantiate it, we’ll pass in the plain object returned from the APU.
-We use Object.assign() to assign all the properties of that object to our new BlogPost.
+When we instantiate it, we’ll pass in the plain object returned from the API.
+We use `Object.assign()` to assign all the properties of that object to our new BlogPost.

-Next, we can create a private ID field and assign the ID to it instead of to a public property.
+Next, we can declare a private ID field and assign the ID to it instead of to a public property.
 We can do this with destructuring and the object rest operator:

 ```javascript
 class BlogPost {